 TEM Gemini Centre

-TEM Gemini Centre is working in Materials Physics, Materials Science and Metallurgy.
-We are studying a broad range of different materials on the atomic level.
-The main tool is the transmission electron microscope (TEM).
+TEM Gemini Centre is working within the fields of materials physics, materials science and metallurgy.
+We study a broad range of materials on the atomic level and the main tool is the transmission electron microscopy (TEM).